- 1 2nd Training School for Facility Staff (TS5), Gothenburg 2017

 - Number of available trainers to assist them: >10

 - Deadline for applications: EXTENDED TO JUNE 2nd!

 - ImageJ macro language, recorder & editor; macro language; variables, strings, user-defined functions, loops & conditional execution; batch processing and automation.

 - Matlab basics; import, processing and basic analysis; Matlab programming

-- Must fill valid application form – follow link at end of this page
+- Must fill valid application form by June 2nd – follow link at end of this page.

-- Applicants are required to write a letter of motivation (paste into registration form), mention their current level of proficiency and interests, and propose a mini-project with goals for the course (e.g., a specific image analysis tool or workflow that they are interested in getting help with from our expert trainers)
+- Applicants are required to write a letter of motivation (pasted into registration form), mention their current level of proficiency and interests, propose a workflow and dataset(s) to test & improve, and show significant potential for knowledge dissemination.

-- Must comply to administrative conditions and send confirmation of travel arrangements – make sure to read conditions at end of application form
+- Must comply to administrative conditions (as explained in the end of application form) and, after being selected, send confirmation of travel arrangements before the end of July.

 What is, and what is not, included?